 8. Don’t use email for exchanging documents.
 Tracking and managing all the information departments are exchanging every day is almost impossible.
 With DocuCollab, the information is centrally located and is easily accessible – both sales and legal will be able to quickly communicate and work on a single project or view the full contract lifecycle.

 9. Real-time collaboration.
 Last but not least, automate document storage, management, version control and exchange by switching to a smarter real-time collaboration that saves you tons of time.
 For example, DocuCollab has an integrated live chat function that allows you to comment and instantly receive feedback (as showed in the video below).

-Setting guidelines and outlining objectives is the first step to improving relationships between sales and legal departments.
+Setting guidelines outlining the objectives of a legal department in a company is the first step to improving the relationship with the sales department.
 When one department knows clearly what the other is responsible for, it suddenly eliminates friction and drives the energy towards better work performance which is crucial when working and collaborating on a common project.
 DocuCollab could be a good solution for your company to tackle collaboration problems between sales and legal departments.
 Get in touch with our sales team and we’ll be happy to help you get the most out of our document management system for your company.